15-en1576nd/mastermind-laravel/README.md

 CREATE TABLE games (
   id TEXT PRIMARY KEY,
   code TEXT,
-  guesses TEXT, -- JSON array of guesses owner_id number, -- Add later on when we do user authentication created_at DATETIME DEFAULT CURRENT_TIMESTAMP, updated_at DATETIME DEFAULT CURRENT_TIMESTAMP
+  board TEXT, -- JSON object with the board.
+The board is an array of arrays.
+Each array is a row.
+Each row is an array of Emojis(in integer form). owner_id number, -- Add later on when we do user authentication created_at DATETIME DEFAULT CURRENT_TIMESTAMP, updated_at DATETIME DEFAULT CURRENT_TIMESTAMP